PASTORAL POLICY DOCUMENT

 The staff are responsible for implementing the policy on a day-to-day basis and for informing the head when unacceptable incidents occur.

 All members of the school community should be sensitive to issues arising and take responsibility for dealing with and reporting any incidents.

-The teachers are responsible for analysing pupils’ achievements and test results eg SATs or optional SATs, for ethnicity and gender.
+The teachers are responsible for analysing pupils’ developmental achievements for ethnicity and gender.

 It is the head’s responsibility to keep the governors and the LEA informed termly, of all racist incidents and will take overall responsibility for implementation of this policy.
 The reporting to governors of racist incidents will take place through the head’s report to governors.
-The attainment levels of different groups will be reported on to the governors in the Standard’s committee meeting eg SEN, ethnic minorities, travellers.
+Developmental achievements will be reported to the Governors at the Nursery Committee meetings, e.g. SEN .